 Flat site construction has a comfortable baseline: predictable soil bearing capacity, gravity loads running straight down, drainage that follows simple physics.
 Hillside sites disrupt all three simultaneously.

 Soil behavior on slopes is governed by factors that don’t exist on flat ground.
 Lateral earth pressure — the horizontal force that soil exerts against any structure placed into or onto a slope — can exceed the vertical loads in extreme cases.
-Add moisture: saturated hillside soils can generate hydrostatic pressure that pushes against basement walls and retaining structures with thousands of pounds per square foot.
+Add moisture: the U.S. Geological Survey notes that slope stability improves when groundwater and surface water are kept from rising in a landslide mass, which is why drainage is structural work on hillside sites, not a landscaping afterthought.

 The Soil Variables That Determine Everything